genaromayeles/genaromayeles/README.md

 - 👋 Hi, I’m Thino Mayele
-- 👀 I’m interested in Cybersecurity, system dministration, MECM, Intune
+- 👀 I’m interested in Cybersecurity, System Administration, MECM, Intune
-- 🌱 I’m currently learning Powershell, Python
+- 🌱 I’m currently learning Powershell, Python to move more close to Automation and some AI and Data manipulation
 - 💞️ I’m looking to collaborate on any cool thing technology
 - 📫 How to reach me @genaromayeles on twitter and Github